Criminal Background Check Policy

 Applicants who are referred to the Committee shall have the opportunity to submit written comments to the Office of Admissions regarding the incident reported on the background check.
 The comments must be provided to the Office of Admission within five (5) calendar days of the date the Office notifies the applicant that her/his file is being referred to the Committee.
 These comments will be added to the material to be reviewed by the Committee.
 Please note that because the Committee must review all applicants prior to class registration on the first day of the school year, the period of time for submission of comments may be compressed if information is received on a background check in the weeks just prior to the start of the school year.

-The Committee shall be a standing committee established by the Dean of the School of Medicine, and will include the Chair of the Committee on Admissions, Senior Associate Dean for Admissions, and any others deemed appropriate by the Dean.
+The Committee shall be a standing committee established by the Dean of the School of Medicine, and comprised of members of the executive Committee on Admissions.
 An attorney from the Office of University Counsel may serve as counsel to the Committee.
 The Committee shall meet on an as-needed basis to review applications referred to it by the Office of Admissions.
 As necessary, members may participate in Committee meetings by telephone.
 Each member shall have one vote, and all decisions will be made by majority vote of the Committee members present at the meeting at which the applicant is discussed.
 In the event of a tie vote, the matter will be referred to the Dean of the School of Medicine for final decision.
 Each member will act in the best interest of the profession of medicine, potential patients of the applicant, and the Georgetown University community when servicing on the Committee, and shall abstain from acting or voting in instances where there is real or perceived conflict of interest with regard to an applicant before the Committee.

 The Committee will review the background check report, any additional information provided by the applicant, and any other information it considers relevant.
 The School of Medicine may independently seek additional information about the incident that is the subject of the report.
 If it does so, it will share any additional information obtained with the Committee and the applicant.